CoderMan45/test/README.md

 # test
-This is a test repository for the Git and Github course
+This is a test repository for the Git and Github course.